Admitted Students

 Schedules vary based on enrollment model, semester, and other factors, but here is a general idea of what to expect the first semester based on enrollment model.

-Face-to-Face Full Program (or Foundation) students will be in class from about 8:30 am to 4:00pm Wednesdays and Thursdays, with a lunch break between classes.
-This leaves Monday, Tuesday, and Friday available for practicum and part-time work (16-20 hours/week of practicum are required during daytime hours primarily).
+Face-to-Face Full Program (or Foundation) students will be in class from about 8:30 am to 4:00pm two days a week, Monday-Thursday, with a lunch break between classes.
+This leaves three days a week available for practicum and part-time work (16-20 hours/week of practicum are required during daytime hours primarily).
 NOTE: Full-Time work commitments are strongly discouraged for full-time MSW students.

-Face to Face Advanced Standing (students with a BSW) for the first semester, all AS students’ classes are scheduled for morning, afternoon, and/or evening on Mondays and Tuesdays, with breaks in between class times.
-For the second semester, clinical concentration AS students will continue with classes on Mondays and Tuesdays and macro concentration AS students’ classes will be held on Tuesdays and Wednesdays.
-For both semesters, this leaves 3 days a week available for practicum and part-time work (16-24 hours/week of practicum are required during daytime weekday hours primarily).
+Face to Face Advanced Standing (students with a BSW) students are scheduled for classes two days a week, Monday-Thursday, with the possibility of evening courses.
+This leaves 3 days a week available for practicum and part-time work (16-24 hours/week of practicum are required during daytime weekday hours primarily).
 NOTE: Full-Time work commitments are strongly discouraged for full-time MSW students.

 Hybrid students take courses that are delivered both online and face-to-face and are in class 1-2 Saturdays each month at the Sugar Land campus.
 Saturday classes are scheduled in advance and will last the entire day, 9:00am-4:00pm.
 Lunch is typically provided on Saturdays.
 Some of the online classes may require synchronous online meetings scheduled M-F in the evening.
 Practicum hours (16 hours/week minimum) and coursework will be completed at times when students are not in class.
 Students must have flexibility in their schedule during business hours.
 NOTE: There is no guarantee of a practicum placement with only evening/weekend hours.